cadet/CADET-Match/doc/configuration/experiments.rst

 The csv file is used for all scores unless a specific feature has its own csv file.
 The csv file needs to have two columns.
 The first is the time in seconds and the second is the concentration in mols/m^3.

-Isotherm is the path to where the output is stored in CADET.
+Output path is the path to where the output is stored in CADET.
 If a list is given instead of a single path then all the outputs specified are added together.
 This simplifies dealing with fractionation data where often a sum signal and fractionation data is available.

 =================== =============== ================ ========== =========================================================================================================